 2. Explore your funding options

-If you already have your business plan in place, then it is time to compare your small business loan options.
+If you already have your business plan in place, then it is time to compare your small business loan options and to explore how to raise capital for a startup.
 Torro is the best place to start your search.
 The company offers competitive small business loans that offer the funding you need.
 But if you aren’t sure that Torro is the right fit, other small business loan options are available.